srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

   --== srsRAN gNB (commit 491d7aa9d) ==--

   Available radio types: zmq.
-  Connecting to AMF on 127.0.0.1:36421
+  Connecting to NearRT-RIC on 127.0.0.1:36421
   Cell pci=1, bw=10 MHz, dl_arfcn=368500 (n3), dl_freq=1842.5 MHz, dl_ssb_arfcn=368410, ul_freq=1747.5 MHz

   ==== gNodeB started ===
   Type <t> to view trace

-The ``Connecting to AMF on 127.0.0.1:36421`` message indicates that gNB initiated a connection to the NearRT-RIC (note that displaying ``AMF`` here is a bug).
+The ``Connecting to NearRT-RIC on 127.0.0.1:36421`` message indicates that gNB initiated a connection to the NearRT-RIC.
 If the connection attempt is successful, the following (or similar) will be displayed on the NearRT-RIC console::

   Received message with id = 411, port = 45499